 Back to overview: China

-Road trafficThe network of roads and highways has a total length of 4.96 million km.
-For each of the country's 1.41 billion inhabitants, this corresponds to 3.52 meters.
-This puts China in 134th place in the global ranking.
+Road trafficThe network of roads and highways has a total length of 5.20 million km.
+For each of the country's 1.41 billion inhabitants, this corresponds to 3.68 meters.
+This puts China in 131st place in the global ranking.
 However, the country's size and population density of around 148 inhabitants per km² must also be taken into account.
-Countries with fewer inhabitants on the same or even larger area naturally achieve quite different values here and have to connect remote areas to the transport network despite a smaller population.
+Countries with fewer inhabitants in the same or even larger area naturally achieve quite different values here and have to connect remote areas to the transport network despite a smaller population.

 In China, traffic drives on the right-hand side of the road, i.e. people drive in the right-hand lane and overtake on the left.
 Oncoming traffic comes toward you on the left side.
+This regulation was enforced on July 13th, 1946.
+Regionally, this also applied before, now it exists for all parts of the country.
 Here you can also find an overview of all countries with left-hand traffic.

 |total||per 1 mio|